 Example 8: Values Separated by a Comma

-See this example from the alarms detail page:
+See the RULE ATTACK TACTIC Persistence,Privilege Escalation example from the alarms detail page.

 RULE ATTACK TACTIC Persistence,Privilege Escalation

 This match criteria is incorrectly auto-populated with the in operator and will always fail:

 The comma has separated the match string into two unique values that can never validate.
 The actual match value is a single string, with the comma included.

 Note that the single quotes establishes it as a single string value and are automatically added by the rules generator.

 Example 9: Make Use of Correlation Lists to Simplify a Rule

 If a rule has a match detail item value with the equals (==) operator that is used to match a large number of field values, the rule can be simplified and made easier to maintain and update by using a correlation list instead.

 (user == ‘name1’ OR user == ‘name2’ OR user == ‘name3’ OR user == ‘name4’ OR user == ‘name5’)

 This can be simplified by first creating a correlation list populated with the values of ‘name1’, ‘name2’, ‘name3’, name4’, and ‘name5’.
 If this correlation list of values were named “Valid_Users”, you could substitute the example rule with a simpler one such the following: